jijosebastian/VocabARy/VocabARy/README.md

 # VocabAry
 VocabARy is a browser-based Augmented Reality (AR) application designed for             real-time vocabulary learning.
 It detects everyday objects using the camera and overlays translated text, pronunciation, and transliteration in various Indian and foreign languages.
 For Running :
+    create a venv to run it properly
-    Instsall required packages after that,
+    Install required packages into venv after that,
     Commands:
         venv\Scripts\activate
         cd VocabAry-main("use when the manage.py is in different path")